Druskininkai

+Name

+The exact origin of the city name is not certain, but it is derived from the Lithuanian word druska (which means salt).
+The name of the city in other languages includes Druskieniki; Друскенiкi; דרוזגעניק; Druscheninken.

 Geography

-The town is located at the Ratnyčia River estuary to the Nemunas River and is surrounded by a natural forest reserve.
-The town is situated in a picturesque landscape with rivers, lakes, hills and forests.
+The city is located on the right bank of the Nemunas River near the confluence with the Ratnyčia River and is surrounded by a natural forest reserve.
+The city is situated in a picturesque landscape with rivers, lakes, hills and forests.

 History

 According to some sources the site of present-day Druskininkai was inhabited by local Yotvingian tribes in the early Middle Ages.
 In the 13th century the area became a part of the expanding Duchy of Lithuania.
 A small castle was built in the area as a part of the defence system against the Teutonic Order.
 In 1308 the castle was conquered by the Teutonic Knights and destroyed, causing a depopulation of the area.
 In 1569, the area of Druskininkai came under Polish influence.